-If CIRs are granted on an interim bases, in advance of the studied delivery year identified in the System Impact Study, the three year clock to maintain the rights commences at the beginning of the next summer test period after the CIRs are declared in-service, regardless if the owner exercised the rights in the market or they are interim rights.
+If CIRs are granted on an interim bases, in advance of the base case study year used for a project's studied delivery year identified in the System Impact Studies in a cycley, the three year clock to maintain the rights commences at the beginning of the next summer test period after the CIRs are declared in-service, regardless if the owner exercised the rights in the market or they are interim rights.
 If CIRs are declared in-service during the summer test period the three year clock will have started on the declared in service date.
 CIR retention will be analyzed based on only those summer verification tests performed within the summer test period.
 Results of out of period tests cannot be used in CIR retention calculations.